-Tradeshift Raises $250M Series E, Goldman Sachs joins the round
+Tradeshift raises $250M Series E, Goldman Sachs joins the round

-Tradeshift, a supply chain payments and marketplaces late-stage startup which recently added blockchain to its armoury, has today raised $250 million in a Series E funding round led by Goldman Sachs and Public Sector Pension Investment Board (PSP Investments).
-Additional participation comes from HSBC, H14, GP Bullhound, and Gray Swan, a new venture company established by Tradeshift’s founders.
+Tradeshift, a supply chain payments and marketplaces late-stage startup which recently added blockchain to its armory, has today raised $250 million in a Series E funding round led by Goldman Sachs and Public Sector Pension Investment Board (PSP Investments).
+Additional participation comes from HSBC, H14, GP Bullhound and Gray Swan, a new venture company established by Tradeshift’s founders.
 The new round of financing brings Tradeshift’s total funding to more than $400 million.
 The company claims it’s valuation has now passed $1.1 billion.

-Tradeshift CEO and Co-Founder Christian Lanng said in a statement: “We have always believed that the future of supply chains is 100 percent digital and that connecting trade is just the first step to a digitally connected economy.
+Tradeshift CEO and co-founder Christian Lanng said in a statement: “We have always believed that the future of supply chains is 100 percent digital and that connecting trade is just the first step to a digitally connected economy.
 This investment will enable us to continue our rapid growth and consolidate our leadership position.”

 “Given the rapid increase in B2B online transactions, online marketplaces are no longer just for consumers.
 Tradeshift has established itself as a leader in supply chain commerce by enabling corporations around the globe to take greater control of their supply chains,” said Darren Cohen, global head of Principal Strategic Investments at Goldman Sachs.